waseemingly/tp/docs/UserGuide.md

 CodeContact is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, CodeContact can get your contact management tasks done faster than traditional GUI apps. **CodeContact** aims to put the **P.R.O** in project management  by enabling project managers to be
+If you can type fast, CodeContact can get your contact management tasks done faster than traditional GUI apps. **CodeContact** aims to put the **P.R.O** in project management  by enabling project managers to be:
 1. **Productive**
 2. **Reliable**
 3. **Organised**